PascalTurbo/openhab-addons/bundles/org.openhab.binding.ochsnerweb2com/README.md

 # OchsnerWeb2Com Binding

+Bridge: Communication connection to talk with the heatpump
+Thing: The heatpump itself (OID 1/2), also all single components of the Heatpump ( Service Report, Waermepumpe, Zusatzheizung, Warmwasserkreis, ...)
+Channel: All attributes of the single components like Energy Consumption, Temperatures, ...

 _Give some details about what this binding is meant for - a protocol, system, specific device._

 _If possible, provide some resources like pictures (only PNG is supported currently), a video, etc. to give an impression of what can be done with this binding._